niravb1992/custom-upload/README.md

 prettyupload
 ============

-A jQuery plugin to customize the HTML5 file upload button
+A jQuery plugin to customize the HTML5 file upload button.
+With prettyupload, you can change the way the file upload button looks and add your own functionality for when files are selected.

 Setup
 ============